lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 Within this broader perspective of Nostocales genomes, some symbiotic, some not, we hope to identify clusters of genes shared by symbiotic Nostocales Cyanobacteria and perhaps shared by N. azollae specifically.

 ## Methods

+### workflow management and documentation
+snakemake & workflow overview

-Anvio pangenomics
+Anvio 7 pangenomics

 IQtree

-all scripts, snakemake on github
+R & ggplot2

+Mauve

+Github

 ### nanopore sequencing
 flowcells,
 postprocessing

 ### data
 table on the mags we have from chapter \ref{hidden treasures}